 Under ESSA, child welfare agencies and local educational agencies are required to collaborate to promote school stability and success.
 Students in foster care have certain educational rights.
 These include:

-- Remaining in the same school when in the student’s best interest—“School of origin” is defined as the school in which a child is enrolled at the time of placement in foster care.
+- Remaining in the same school when in the student’s best interest—School of origin is defined as the school in which a child is enrolled at the time of placement in foster care.
 It is presumed to be in a child’s best interest to remain in the school of origin.
 If a determination is made that it is not in the child’s best interest to remain in the school of origin at the time of a change in placement, the school of origin would then become the new school in which the child is enrolled.
-If a student must change schools, an educational passport form must be completed by the current school and provided to social worker in compliance with FERPA.
+If a student must change schools, an educational passport form must be completed by the current school and provided to a social worker in compliance with FERPA.

 - Immediate enrollment in school and transfer of school records—Students can enroll immediately in a new school even if the student cannot produce normally required documents and school records.
 Enrolling schools must immediately contact the school last attended by the student to obtain relevant academic and other education records.

 - School transportation when necessary—JCPS must collaborate with child welfare agencies to ensure transportation to the school of origin for students in foster care is provided, arranged, and funded.
 If transportation is needed to maintain the student in the school of origin, schools can contact the district Point of Contact for assistance in exploring options.